 Introduction to Symmetric Key Encryption

-A symmetrical key is used for encrypting and decrypting electronic information, in cryptography.
+A symmetrical key is used for encrypting and decrypting electronic information in cryptography.
 It means you must have the same key used to encrypt information to decrypt and decrypt the information to encrypt.
-Data are translated to a type using symmetric encryption algorithms which can not be understood by anyone who has not the secret key to decrypt it.
-The high level of security is provided by the symmetrical algorithm.
+This is because data are translated to a type using symmetric encryption algorithms, which can not be understood by anyone who has no secret key to decrypt it.
+Thus, the symmetrical algorithm provides a high level of security.

-- As we have already mentioned in the case of symmetric key encryption technique only a single key which is also known as the secret key is used for both the encryption and decryption of electronic information.
+- As we have already mentioned in the symmetric key encryption technique, only a single key, also known as the secret key, is used to encrypt and decrypt electronic information.
 Therefore both the entities which are participating in the process of symmetric key encryption must make sure that a single key is shared among both the groups of parties.
-This one is a less reliable method if compared with the asymmetric key encryption as this technique makes use of both the public as well as the private keys for the decryption and encryption purposes.
+This one is a less reliable method than asymmetric key encryption as this technique uses both the public and the private keys for decryption and encryption purposes.

-- In the case of symmetric key encryption, the secret key which is possessed by both the parties can be anything such as a passcode or a password or it can also be the random string of letters or numbers which have been generated by a secure random number generator (RNG).
-This RNG is used for critical applications such as banking based encryption where the symmetric keys must be developed by making use of RNG which is also an industry-wide standard such as FIPS 140-2.
+- In the case of symmetric key encryption, the secret key that both the parties possess can be anything such as a passcode or a password.
+It can also be the random string of letters or numbers generated by a secure random number generator (RNG).
+This RNG is used for critical applications such as banking based encryption, where the symmetric keys must be developed by making use of RNG, which is also an industry-wide standard such as FIPS 140-2.

-The symmetric key encryption does not have to rely on separate private and public keys as is the case with the asymmetric key encryption technology.
-It makes use of a simple shared key that can be used for the transfer of the data and information by making use of encryption and decryption algorithms.
-Therefore there is comparatively a lesser complexity involved with the decryption of a single key than to decrypt two keys and therefore it is an easier approach to work with.
+The symmetric key encryption does not have to rely on separate private and public keys, as is the case with asymmetric encryption technology.
+Instead, it makes use of a simple shared key that can be used for the transfer of the data and information by making use of encryption and decryption algorithms.
+Therefore there is comparatively a lesser complexity involved with the decryption of a single key than to decrypt two keys, and therefore it is an easier approach to work with.

-This can be used in the case of RC6, DES, RC5, AES, RC4, Blowfish, Twofish, CAST5, Serpent, 3DES, Skipjack, IDEA, Safer++, etc. This is generally used to achieve many cryptographic primitives than normal or basic encryption techniques.
-When you encrypt a message you cannot guarantee that the message content will not be changed when encrypted.
-Therefore a message authentication code is added along with the ciphertext to make sure that the changes which are made to the ciphertext will be well efficiently noted by the receiver side.
+This can be used in the case of RC6, DES, RC5, AES, RC4, Blowfish, Twofish, CAST5, Serpent, 3DES, Skipjack, IDEA, Safer++, etc. This is generally used to achieve more cryptographic primitives than normal or basic encryption techniques.
+When you encrypt a message, you cannot guarantee that the message content will not be changed when encrypted.
+Therefore, a message authentication code is added along with the ciphertext to ensure that the changes made to the ciphertext will be well efficiently noted by the receiver side.

-1. Extremely secure: This algorithm is an extremely secure algorithm as only one key is being put to use for all kinds of transactions.
+- Extremely secure: This algorithm is extremely secure as only one key is being put to use for all kinds of transactions.

-3. Easier and a lesser complex structure: This algorithm is more efficient and it also relatively has a lesser complex structure.
+- Easier and a lesser complex structure: This algorithm is more efficient and relatively has a lesser complex structure.

-We should be making use of this encryption as this makes sure that the security is not compromised which is a key standard and specifically for all the banking based applications and other critical data-intensive firms.
-We should also make use of this algorithm due to its comparatively faster pace when compared to other algorithms of the same league.
+We should be using this encryption to ensure that the security is not compromised, which is a key standard and specifically for all banking-based applications and other critical data-intensive firms.
+We should also use this algorithm due to its comparatively faster pace compared to other algorithms of the same league.

-Data is critical and securing data is one of the major challenges which big enterprises and banks are struggling with today.
-The plain text form of data can be easily tampered and played around with, by an attacker or a hacker.
+Data is critical, and securing data is one of the major challenges that big enterprises and banks struggle with today.
+The plain text form of data can easily be tampered with and played around by an attacker or a hacker.
 Therefore securing these critical pieces of information becomes mandatory and then algorithms and techniques such as symmetric key encryption come into play.

 Securing data is one of the primary challenges which many businesses have been facing today.
-Therefore if you learn techniques such as symmetric or asymmetric key encryption techniques you can see your way going through in cyber forensics department, crypt- departments, ethical hacking, and other DoD based research institutes.
+Therefore, if you learn symmetric or asymmetric key encryption techniques, you can see your way going through in cyber forensics, crypt- departments, ethical hacking, and other DoD-based research institutes.

 This has been a guide to Symmetric Key Encryption.
-Here we discuss the working, uses, need, future scope, advantages, and How this technology is going to help you in career growth.
+Here we discuss the working, uses, need, future scope, advantages, and how this technology will help you in career growth.
 You can also go through our other suggested articles to learn more –